 Pitted against each other in social-media warfare is a vocal and demanding group of faculty members and school administrators and an equally vocal and outraged group of parents and outsiders who see the forced imposition of structures at the school—both administrative and pedagogical—to try to get Dalton students to become more racially sensitive to be both intellectually insulting and far removed from the reason they are spending $55,210 this academic year in tuition to educate their little darlings.

-The battle for East 89th Street had been brewing throughout the fall.
+The battle for East 89th Street had been brewing throughout the fall of 2020.
 The first salvo came in early October when parents wondered why they were paying so much money for Zoom teaching, especially when other private schools in Manhattan had in-person classes.
 A group of about a dozen parents—who described themselves as physicians—wrote Best a letter saying they were “frustrated and confused” about why classes for the school’s 1,300 students and 250 teachers were being held digitally.
 A petition signed by another group of more than 70 parents also complained.
 “Zoom-school is not Dalton,” they wrote.
 “Our children are sad, confused and isolated, questioning why everyone around them gets to go to school when they do not.”

 Best was trying to solve differential equations: parents who wanted their kids in school and teachers who were wary of the spreading coronavirus.
 Many of the teachers were members of the Black, Indigenous, and people of color—or BIPOC—community and believed their longer commutes from distant communities on public transportation made them more susceptible to the virus.
 Best reached a compromise: he agreed to reopen Dalton for in-person classes in January, giving students the option to attend either physically or digitally.
 Teachers, Best allowed, did not have to teach in person if they felt “uncomfortable.”

 Among Dalton’s alumni are Secretary of State Antony Blinken, Anderson Cooper, and Chevy Chase.